rochar/simplecudanet/README.md

 # simplecudanet
-Calling cuda kernels from .Net using C++/CLI, in "direct" manner
+Calling cuda kernels from .Net using C++/CLI, in a "direct" manner